hivtools/hint/README.md

 If the database schema has changed, you can regenerate the database interface code (in /src/databaseInterface) by running `./src/gradlew -p src :generateDatabaseInterface:run` while the database container is running.

+### Versioning
+HINT Versions are recorded [here](NEWS.md).
+The latest version should match the value in currentHintVersion in `src/app/static/src/app/hintVersion.ts`

 ### Distribution
 A docker image containing the app is created as part of the BuildKite build.
 To create such an image locally, run `./buildkite/make-build-env.sh` followed by `./buildkite/build.sh`.
 A CLI image is also created as part of